4 Important Questions To Ask When Interviewing To Be A Financial Advisor

 Our recruiters think asking about the culture of the firm you’re evaluating is important because you know better than anyone else what kind of environment you will thrive in.
 The right cultural fit should include:

-- Work environment
+• Work environment

-- Company values
+• Company values

-- Leadership style
+• Leadership style

-- Work-life balance
+• Work-life balance

-- Planning philosophies
+• Planning philosophies

 Determining the firm’s culture allows for proper alignment between your values and the firm’s values.
 When misalignment happens when trying to choose the best firm for you, it shows.
-It shows in your productivity, your client interactions, and ultimately in your ability to build a thriving practice.

 Question #2: Will I have a mentor that helps guide me as I get my career off the ground?

 Being a financial advisor can be viewed as a very siloed career path.
-The problem with this is that the learning curve is steep in the industry and can feel even steeper if you’re going it alone.
+The problem with this is the learning curve is steep in the industry and can feel even steeper if you’re going it alone.

 As a new advisor, getting your career up and running requires someone in your corner that can build you up when you are having a bad day and share in your successes when you’re having a great day.
 And believe us, these days can shift like the wind.
 Even for the most experienced advisors.

 We want to be clear here that there’s a difference between having a mentor and having a Sales Manager.
 Unlike a mentor, a Sales Manager’s performance is likely dependent upon what you are or are not producing.
-A mentor wants to see you succeed and will coach you along your journey, from learning the industry to navigating client conversations, and beyond.
+Your mentor wants to see you succeed and will coach you along your journey, from learning the industry to navigating client conversations, and beyond.

 Question #3: What support will I have with client acquisition and growing my book of business?

 Finding your first clients as a new financial advisor can be a daunting endeavor.
 This is because you don’t yet know what you don’t know.
-But you can’t wait to begin prospecting until you know everything, because you won’t ever know EVERYTHING in this industry.
+But you can’t wait to begin prospecting until you know everything, because you won’t ever know everything in this industry.

 For most advisors, finding clients is one of the hardest parts of launching this career and the biggest factor that they struggle with in this business.
 In fact, according to Advisor Perspectives, 80-90% of new advisors fail due to a lack of knowledge, confidence, and guidance.
 Overcoming this major component in your career requires a high level of support personnel and resources.
-These areas of support include:

-- Establishing your target market
+• Establishing your target market

-- Prospecting efforts
+• Prospecting efforts

-- Case planning
+• Case planning

-- Navigating client conversations
+• Navigating client conversations

-- Marketing
+• Marketing

 Support to find clients and grow your book of business equips you with the right tools and knowledge to give you confidence in planning for your clients.
 This happens by learning to be comfortable with being uncomfortable in your prospecting efforts.